Walton Castle, Suffolk: Name

 It is uncertain if Walton Castle is one of the Saxon Shore forts listed in the 5th century Notitia Dignitatum.
 It has sometimes been identified with the Portus Adurni which appears in the list.
-In the modern era though it has become more common to identify Portus Adurni with the Saxon Shore Fort at Porchester.
+In the modern era though it has become more common to identify Portus Adurni with the Saxon Shore Fort at Portchester.

 History

 Roman era

 Walton Castle was a Saxon Shore type fort, probably built in the late 3rd century.
 Much of our knowledge of the fort derives from an outline drawing and plan of 1623, as well as some 18th-century literary accounts.
 The 1623 drawings show a plan similar to Burgh Castle to the north.
 Forward projecting curvilinear towers are present at the corners of the fort.
 The walls have flint facing with brick bonding courses.
 The presence of forward-projecting towers with rounded corners is thought to be good evidence for a construction date contemporary with other Saxon Shore forts such as Burgh Castle and Othona.

 In 1722 the remains were described as:

-In an account of 1754 the length of the west wall is given more accurately as 187 yards, and it is described as being "nine feet thick".
+In an account of 1754 the length of the west wall is given more accurately as 187 yards and it is described as being "nine feet thick".